 Aerobic training

-In addition to maintaining aerobic fitness it’s advisable to train by walking long distances on consecutive days, as many as possible up to a week.
-And if possible, do it in the same boots you’ll be using on Kilimanjaro so they are properly broken in and you’ll know they are comfortable and the right ones for you.
+In addition to maintaining aerobic fitness it is advisable to train by walking long distances on consecutive days, as many as possible up to a week.
+And if possible, do it in the same boots you will be using on Kilimanjaro so they are properly broken in and you’ll know they are comfortable and the right ones for you.
 Walking may not sound like much, but unless you are a mail carrier it’s very likely that after two or three days of it you’ll be feeling the strain so this preparation not only increases your chances of making it to the summit, it also will increase your comfort level in the process.

 Weight training